martdiazicloud/CIP_AS2024/Fatima Barcina/README.txt

 2. **Data Cleaning  and Transformation Part**:
 - **"cleaning and transforming.py"**: Script that mergers the two previous CSV files, cleans, inspects, and transforms data
-- **"df_rice_cleaned.csv"**: Intermediate CSV file created after merging and filling missing values. outcome of organized method has been implemented to fill missing fields column by column, using the "input" function.
+- **"df_rice_cleaned.csv"**: Intermediate CSV file created after merging and filling missing values.
+        *Important:outcome of organized method has been implemented to fill missing fields column by column, using the "input" function.
+Saving this file avoids repeating the NaN filling step every time the script runs entirely.
-Saving this file avoids repeating the NaN filling step every time the script runs entirely. (*For filling NaN again just delete this CSV and filling clicking on link product suggested)
+        (For filling NaN again just delete this CSV and filling clicking on link product suggested)

    **Output files**:
 - "RiceData_Cleaned_Transformed.csv": Final cleaned and transformed file with column names chosen based on my